love-0710/ML-data-checker-or-Modifier/README.md

     Cross-validation techniques and performance evaluation metrics for assessing model accuracy.
     Integration with popular machine learning libraries such as scikit-learn and TensorFlow.

+## List of Code Files

+- [Checking dataset Cointain_ROI_or_not.ipynb](Checking%20dataset%20Cointain_ROI_or_not.ipynb): Notebook for checking if the dataset contains regions of interest (ROIs) or not.
+- [Checking the data is accessible or not.ipynb](Checking%20the%20data%20is%20accessible%20or%20not.ipynb): Notebook for verifying the accessibility of the data.

 ## Usage

 To use the scripts and tools provided in this repository, follow these steps: